PRISM Conference

 The planning committee for the SUNY Oneonta PRISM Conference cordially invites students, community members, resource professionals, junior and senior faculty, and administrators to attend our upcoming conference.

-2023 is a year full of turmoil, advocacy, and the ever escalating need to amplify our voices, especially across college campuses.
+2023 was a year full of turmoil, advocacy, and the ever escalating need to amplify our voices, especially across college campuses.
 While bills are being rapidly introduced with the intention to strip away, block, or erase protections for LGBTQIA+ people, the need for us to come together grows more crucial than ever.
 Higher Education Institutions have the responsibility to provide foundational opportunities for us to educate, advocate, and celebrate.
-This year also marks the 10th anniversary of our conference’s existence.
+2023 also marked the 10th anniversary of our conference’s existence.

 Since 2013, this staple event has been a model across NYS for institutions to provide space for students, professionals, and community members.
 This collaborative effort improves environments, systems, and policies for LGBTQIA+ folks, with growing endorsement from different organizations including the NYS Governor’s Office.
-To honor the students responsible for bringing this event to life, our theme is Living Legacy.
-We hope this theme prompts attendees to consider ways in which we continue to build on these foundations and make sure the work we strive to do continues.
+To honor the students responsible for bringing this event to life, our theme was Living Legacy.
+We hoped this theme prompted attendees to consider ways in which we continue to build on these foundations and make sure the work we strive to do continues.

 We are happy to share that the conference will be hybrid again this year.